EinsteinToolkit/et2022uidaho/_includes/server_instructions.md

 All required files are already present in the environment, you do not need to upload any files or download any software.

-Each environmen will be available only for the duration of each tutorial.
+Each environment will be available only for the duration of each tutorial.
 Data stored persists in between logins but will be removed after the end of the workshop.